 If the player is allowed the one offensive shot, one of the following calls should be made immediately afterward: If the player skips the ball in, that player loses the rally.
 If the player hits a kill shot or pass shot that cannot be retrieved, that player should be awarded the rally.
 If the player who lost the equipment is able to retrieve the shot, a hinder should be called.

 L. Replays.
 Whenever a rally is replayed for any reason, the server is awarded two serves.
 All previous defective serves are voided.

 Rule 4.7 Dead-ball Hinders.
 Dead-ball hinders should be called when interference affects the play. ( See Rule 4.6.F.3 ).

 1.)
 Court hinders.
 If, after the ball has been legally served, in the referee’s opinion, an erratic bounce is caused by a court obstruction or irregularity, a court hinder should be called.
-The player should not stop play at any time in anticipation of a call.
+If the ball obviously would not have reached the wall on the fly, the player who hit the shot will lose the rally.
+If the ball had any chance of reaching the wall, or if there is any doubt in the official’s mind as to whether the ball would have reached the front wall, a dead-ball hinder will be called.
+Players should not stop play at any time in anticipation of a call.
 Included in court hinders is the ball that hits a wet spot on the floor, causing it to skid.
 This is the referee’s call, not the player’s.
 (See Rule 3.4 A.4 and 4.3 A.1)